department-of-veterans-affairs/vagov-content/pages/education/benefit-rates/resident-rate-requirements.md

 spoke: More information and resources
 order: 8
 relatedlinks:
-  -heading: Other helpful tools and information
+  - heading: Other helpful tools and information
     links:
     - url: /gi-bill-comparison-tool/
       title: GI Bill Comparison Tool
       description: Learn about education programs and compare benefits by school.
     - url: /education/how-to-apply/
       title: How to apply for the GI Bill and other education benefits
       description: Haven't applied yet?
 Find out how to apply for VA education benefits as a Veteran, service member, or qualified family member.
     - url: /education/gi-bill/post-9-11/ch-33-benefit
       title: Check your Post-9/11 GI Bill benefits
       description: Review how much of your GI Bill benefits you have left to help pay for school or training.
     - url: /education/about-gi-bill-benefits/how-to-use-benefits/
       title: How to use your GI Bill benefits
       description: Find out how to use your benefits to earn a degree, train for a specific trade, or work toward other career goals.

 ---